BuildingSync/schema/proposals/2022/BuildingSync Project Haystack Example.md

 ## Project Haystack

-The Project Haystack JSON file shows an example entity with a common ID to connect to the `<NEWExternalMetaDataEntityID>` BuildingSync element.
+The Project Haystack JSON below shows an example entity with a common ID to connect to the `<NEWExternalMetaDataEntityID>` BuildingSync element.

 ```json
 {